 the leaflet (Click on the individual pages below) produced for the Millennium Exhibition .

 and the Emmer Green section of the book of exhibitions produced for Caversham 100 Years On (available in local libraries).
 There is also a short section in the Caversham Heritage Map leaflet.
-Later in 2023 the archive of the Emmer Green Residents Association will be available in the Berkshire Records Office.
+Later in 2023 the archive of the Emmer Green Residents Association will be available in the Royal Berkshire Archives.

 A short film produced for 'The Friends of Caversham Court Gardens' and Reading Culture Live to help promote these glorious public gardens on the banks of the River Thames in Caversham.